bahamas10/basher/README.md

 ```

 Even though `$printf_date_supported` undergoes word-splitting in the if
-statement in that example, we don't use quotes because we control the contents
+statement in that example, quotes are not used because the contents of that
-of the variable.
+variable is controlled explicitly and not taken from a user or command.

-Also, variables like `$$`, `$?`, `$#`, etc. don't required quotes because they will
+Also, variables like `$$`, `$?`, `$#`, etc. don't required quotes because they
-never contain spaces, tabs, or newlines.
+will never contain spaces, tabs, or newlines.

 When in doubt, [quote all expansions](http://mywiki.wooledge.org/Quotes).

 ### Functions

 Don't use the `function` keyword.
-All variables created in a function must be made local.
+All variables created in a function must be
+made local.

 ``` bash
 # wrong